Online Public Relations Degree

 BECOMING AN ACCREDITED PR PROFESSIONAL

 Once you’ve completed your PR program, you can pursue PR accreditation or certification.
 Both signify to future employers that you have the skills, knowledge, and talent you claim to have.
 Firstly, by taking an exam and being interviewed, you can show your ability to a panel of proven professionals.
 If you do well, you can secure a cert or accreditation.
 Adding this to your resume can help employers verify your skills and talents.

 Accreditation and certification are offered by professional PR organizations.
-These organizations are well trusted in the field.
-Therefore, they add a level of respect and honor to your resume.
+These are well trusted in the field.
+They may add a level of respect and honor to your resume.
 While you don’t need to be accredited or certified to work in PR, it helps to be so.

-Some examples of agencies that offer certification and accreditation (or can connect you with one who does) include:
+Some examples of bodies that offer certification and accreditation (or can connect you with one who does) include: